sfajfer/Master-of-Gu/gu index/Gu Index.md

 ### Vajra Arms Gu
 *Rank 2 Manifestation*

-Cost:
+Cost: <!-- TODO ->

-Range:
+Range: Self

-Health:
+Health: <!-- TODO ->

-Food:
+Food: <!-- TODO ->

 Keywords: [**Sustained**]

-Effect: While sustained, you have an additional two spectral blue arms sprouting from your waist.
+Effect: While sustained, you have an additional two arms sprouting from your waist.
+They are a spectral blue color, and punching attacks made with them deal an additional 1 damage to the targets soul.

 ### Vajra Thought Gu
 *Rank 1-5 Manifestation*